a-r-d/a-r-d.github.io/_posts/2017-04-16-introducing-submittal-extractor.markdown

 ## What is the output?

-After extracting all of these submittals the goal was tabulate them into a spreadsheet so they could be easily searched.
-So the program is doing the follow things:
+After extracting all of these submittals the goal was tabulate them into a spreadsheet so they could be more easily managed and ultimately imported into another system.
+So at a high level, the program is doing the follow things:

   1. Takes in a PDF
   2. Converts PDF to Text, extracts the data.